Blue Penguin Digital Blue Penguin Digital

 Shopify is built for ecommerce.
 You can technically make it work as a brochure site, but you're paying for a cart system you don't use and working within templates designed for product listings.
 For a service business, it's the wrong tool — you'll spend more time fighting the platform than building the site.

-Can I switch platforms without losing my Google rankings?
+Can I switch platforms without losing my Google position?

 How do I know if my current platform is holding me back?